goodmanpzh/Awesome-SWE-Bench/README.md

-# 🚀 Awesome SWE-Bench Research
+# 🚀 Awesome LLM SWE Research

 A curated list of research papers, benchmark, frameworks, and resources related to **SWE-Bench** and large language models for software engineering.
 This repository aims to provide a comprehensive and regularly updated collection of works on evaluation, methods, and applications.